evert/evert.github.com/_posts/2015/2015-02-03-whats-in-a-link.md

 * `href`, `title`, and `rel` are still there.
 * There's now a `target` attribute, which is really a UI concern that leaked into the HTML datamodel.
-It allows you to create popups and such ;).
+If it wasn't for `target`, there may have never been pop-ups.
-* `download`, similarly, triggers a link being opened as a 'download' in a browser, rather than opening it in a browser window.
+* `download`, triggers a link being opened as a 'download' in a browser, rather than opening it the normal way.
 * `hreflang` is a hint that specifies what the language will be of the target resource. (`hreflang="en-US"`).
-* `type`, another hint that tells the agent what the content-type will be of the target resource (e.g.: `type="text/css"`).
+* `type`, another hint that tells the agent what the target resource's content-type might be. (e.g.: `type="text/css"`).

 HTML gained an `<area>` element that also functions as a link, embedded in an "image map".